mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 Follow these steps to enable Kaptain in air-gapped and networked environments from the DKP UI:

-1.  **Enterprise only**: From the top menu bar, select your target workspace.
+1.  **Enterprise only**: Select your target workspace, from the top menu bar.

 1. Select **Applications** from the sidebar menu.

 1. Type Kaptain in the **Applications** search bar.
 If Kaptain is not available in the UI, [add Kaptain to your DKP catalog][add_Kaptain] via CLI first.

-1. From the Kaptain tile, select the three dot menu > **Enable**.
+1. Select the three dot menu > **Enable**, in the Kaptain tile.
     The `Enable Workspace Catalog Application` page is displayed.

 1. Verify that you deploy to the correct target workspace and Clusters.
     - If the workspace is incorrect, go back to the main dashboard and select the correct workspace as in step 1.
     - If you don’t want to deploy Kaptain to all clusters, interrupt deployment and manually move the clusters where you don’t want to deploy Kaptain to another workspace.

-1. If available, select a version from the drop-down menu.
+1. Select a version from the drop-down menu, if available.
 This drop-down menu will only be visible if there is more than one version.

 1. (Optional) If you want to override the default configuration values, copy your customized values into the text editor under **Configure Service** or upload your yaml file that contains the values: